Skip to Main Content

 • Faster equity growth: With a 15-year loan, it’ll take less time to build equity in your home because more of your initial mortgage payments go towards principal rather than interest.

-• Stability: A consistent principal and interest payment can help you better map out your housing expenses for the long term.
-(Your overall monthly housing expenses can change, however, if your homeowners insurance and property taxes go up or down.)
-Of course, this is only true if your mortgage has a fixed rate.
-An adjustable-rate mortgage won’t give you this same benefit for the whole life of the loan.
+• Stability: If you refinance to another fixed-rate loan, you’ll have consistent principal and interest payments.
+This might help you better map out your housing expenses for the long term.
+(Keep in mind your overall monthly housing expenses will change as your homeowners insurance and property taxes go up or down.)

 Cons

-• Higher monthly payment: Repaying a mortgage over 15 years means you’ll have higher, less affordable payments compared to 30-year mortgages.
+• Higher monthly payment: Repaying a mortgage over 15 years means you’ll have higher monthly payments compared to 30-year mortgages.

 • Buy less house: With higher payments, you might qualify for a smaller loan amount.